Year 4 2025 - 2026

 Welcome

 Welcome to Year 4!
 In Year 4, children continue on their journey through KS2, learning and growing each and every day.
-As a class, we promote resilience, positive thinking and high aspirations, ensuring every child works hard to ensure they progress and achieve their full potential.
+In our classes, we promote resilience, positive thinking and high aspirations, ensuring every child works hard to ensure they progress and achieve their full potential.

 Here, you can find an overview of the Year 4 Curriculum.
 You can use this information to discuss with your child what they have learned and continue to support their learning at home.